busserull/krite/README.md

 They can also pay for a sauna session, or buy a sauna season pass.

-Dypet administrators can log in, see available stock, update stock, and change prices.
+Dypet administrators ("budeie") can log in, see available stock, update stock, and change prices.
 Automatic stock reports can also be generated and downloaded.

+Kveg can also organize and join trips

 # Running